Media Contact: Barbara M. Fornasiero, EAFocus Communications; email@example.com; 248.260.8466

 About J.J.
 Conway Law

 J.J.
-Conway Law was founded by John Joseph (J.J.)
-Conway in 1999 to work with individuals seeking full access to the employee benefits they have earned.
+Conway Law, an employee benefits litigation and ERISA firm founded by John Joseph (J.J.)
+Conway in 1999, represents those seeking full access to the employee benefits they earned and are legally entitled to.
 The firm has been involved with nationally significant employee benefit, disability and pension cases, including class action lawsuits for such landmark decisions as requiring Michigan private insurers to cover autism health treatments for children through age 18 and protecting the pension rights of City of Detroit employees, police and firefighters as well as Wayne County employees by holding their trustees accountable for investment decisions.
-The firm’s motto is Conquer Tomorrow® and is dedicated to making tomorrow easier for their clients across the United States.
+The firm’s motto, Conquer Tomorrow®, is dedicated to making the future easier for their clients across the United States.
 Learn more on the firm’s website.